branxz07/Network-Scanner-Script/README.md

 ## Features

-- Scans the local network using the ARP table.
+- Scans the local network.
 - Retrieves the hostname and vendor information for each device.
 - Logs the device information to an Excel file.
 - Automatically adjusts column widths and adds filters to the Excel file.